 Let $Y_0(T)=Y(T)$.
 For each $i=1,\ldots$, apply Theorem \ref{mainThmDiscretized} to $\tubes$ with the shading $Y_{i-1}$; let $r_i$, $\rho_i$ and $B_i$ be the output from this theorem.
 Define $Y_i(T) = Y_{i-1}(T)\backslash B_i$.
 We repeat this process until $\sum_{\tubes}|Y_i(T)|<\frac{1}{2}\delta^{\eta}\sum_{\tubes}|T|$, at which point we have

-After dyadic pigeonholing, we can select $\rho,r\in[\delta,1]$ with $\rho\leq\delta^\eta r$, and a set of indices $I$ with the following properties. \begin{itemize} \item For each index $i\in I$ we have $\rho_i\in [\rho, 2\rho)$ and $r_i\in [r, 2r)$ \item $\sum_{T\in\tubes}\Big| Y(T) \cap \bigcup_{i\in I} B_i\Big| \gtrsim|\log\delta|^{-2}\sum_{T\in\tubes}|Y(T)|.$ \end{itemize}
+After dyadic pigeonholing, we can select $\rho,r\in[\delta,1]$ with $\rho\leq\delta^\eta r$, and a set of indices $I$ with the following properties: \begin{itemize} \item For each index $i\in I$, we have $\rho_i\in [\rho, 2\rho)$ and $r_i\in [r, 2r)$. \item $\sum_{T\in\tubes}\Big| Y(T) \cap \bigcup_{i\in I} B_i\Big| \gtrsim|\log\delta|^{-2}\sum_{\tubes}|Y(T)|.$ \end{itemize}

-Next, we can greedily select a set of indices $I'\subset I$ so that the above properties continue to hold (with the implicit constant in the second item worsened slightly), so that the sets $\{B_i\colon i\in I'\}$ are pairwise disjoint.
+Next, we can greedily select a set of indices $I'\subset I$ so that the above properties continue to hold (with the implicit constant in the second item worsened slightly), and the sets $\{B_i\colon i\in I'\}$ are pairwise disjoint.

-We claim that the values of $\rho$ and $r$ described above, plus the shading $Y'(T) = Y(T)\cap \bigcup_{i\in I'} B_i$ satisfies the conclusions of Corollary \ref{KakeyaTwoScales}.
+We claim that the values of $\rho$ and $r$ described above, plus the shading $Y'(T) = Y(T)\cap \bigcup_{i\in I'} B_i$ satisfy the conclusions of Corollary \ref{KakeyaTwoScales}.
 Indeed, we can compute

 After decreasing $\delta_0$ (and hence $\delta$) if necessary, the quantity $\delta^{-\eta_0\eps/2}$ dominates the implicit constants in the above inequality, and we obtain \eqref{KakeyaSameTwoScalesIneq}. \end{proof}